BigAgg/PlatformEscape/README.md

 The executable can now be found inside the *Release* directory.

 #### Compiling and Building using Ninja:
-Enter the *build* directory and type following command:
+Enter the *build/Release* or *build/Debug* directory and type following command:
 ```sh
 ninja
 ```
-The executable can now be found inside the entered *build* directory
+The executable can now be found inside the newly created *bin* directory

 ## Resources